Zuken

 Zuken Inc. (株式会社図研, Kabushiki-gaisha Zuken) is a Japanese multinational corporation, specializing in software and consulting services for end-to-end electrical and electronic engineering.
-Zuken came into existence as a pioneer in the development of CAD systems in Japan to contribute to electronics manufacturing.
-The literal translation of Zuken is "graphics laboratory."
-Established in 1976 in Yokohama, Japan, it is listed on the Tokyo Stock Exchange; net sales amounted to US$216 million for the year 2011.
+Zuken came into existence as a pioneer in the development of computer-aided design (CAD) systems in Japan to contribute to electronics manufacturing.
+The literal translation of Zuken is graphics laboratory.
+Established in 1976 in Yokohama, Japan, it is listed on the Tokyo Stock Exchange; net sales were US$216 million for the year 2011.